Exceptional-Khoi/tp/docs/UserGuide.md

 e.g. if the command specifies /exit 123, it will be interpreted as /exit.

 ### Saving the data
-FitChaser data is saved automatically after any command that changes the data.
+FitChasers data is saved automatically after any command that changes the data.
 There is no need to save manually.

-Data is organized by month and stored in the data/ folder in your FitChaser home directory.
+Data is organized by month and stored in the data/ folder in your FitChasers home directory.

 ## FAQ

 **Q**: How do I transfer my data to another computer?

-**A**: Install FitChaser on the other computer and copy the entire data/ folder from your current FitChaser home directory to the new computer's FitChaser installation.
-The next time you run FitChaser, it will load all your saved data.
+**A**: Install FitChasers on the other computer and copy the entire data/ folder from your current FitChasers home directory to the new computer's FitChasers installation.
+The next time you run FitChasers, it will load all your saved data.

 **Q**: What happens if I enter an invalid date format?

-**A**: FitChaser will display an error message and ask you to re-enter the command with the correct `DD/MM/YY` format.
+**A**: FitChasers will display an error message and ask you to re-enter the command with the correct `DD/MM/YY` format.

 **Q**: Can I have multiple workouts on the same day?

 **A**: Yes!
-FitChaser allows you to create and save multiple workouts on the same date.
+FitChasers allows you to create and save multiple workouts on the same date.
 You can even specify different times for each workout.

 **Q**: How are tags automatically assigned?

-**A**: FitChaser uses keyword matching to automatically assign modality and muscle group tags based on your workout and exercise names.
+**A**: FitChasers uses keyword matching to automatically assign modality and muscle group tags based on your workout and exercise names.
 You can customize keywords using /add_modality_tag and /add_muscle_tag commands.

 **Q**: What are the valid values for muscle groups?